-The Theta value is the radian angle of the spotlight's inner cone, and the Phi value is the angle for the outer cone of light.
-The Falloff value controls how light intensity decreases between the outer edge of the inner cone and the inner edge of the outer cone.
+Theta is the radian angle of the spotlight's inner cone, and the Phi value is the angle for the outer cone of light.
+Falloff controls how light intensity decreases between the outer edge of the inner cone and the inner edge of the outer cone.
 Most applications set Falloff to 1.0 to create falloff that occurs evenly between the two cones, but you can set other values as needed.

 Spotlights emit a cone of light that has two parts: a bright inner cone and an outer cone.
 Light is brightest in the inner cone and isn't present outside the outer cone, with light intensity attenuating between the two areas.
 This type of attenuation is commonly referred to as falloff.

 The amount of light a vertex receives is based on the vertex's location in the inner or outer cones.
 Direct3D computes the dot product of the spotlight's direction vector (L) and the vector from the light to the vertex (D).
 This value is equal to the cosine of the angle between the two vectors, and serves as an indicator of the vertex's position that can be compared to the light's cone angles to determine where the vertex might lie in the inner or outer cones.
 The following illustration provides a graphical representation of the association between these two vectors.